dylannirvana/awards_gallery/README.md

 # Gallery Application

 This application houses the special photography for Award Show attendees made available after the event.
-It is like a template that can be retrofitted to each Award Show in particular.
+It is like a template that can be retrofitted to take the content and style of each Award Show in particular.

+The Gallery Application uses a popular presentation style used by Pinterest and Google Photos called Masonry https://masonry.desandro.com/.
+It employs a justified grid algorithm discussed here https://medium.com/google-design/google-photos-45b714dfbed1, and is a handsome way to present photographs these days.
+In other words, it is a _user affordance_.

+Photos are presented in collections.
+And can be individually viewed in a Lightbox.
+When viewed in Lightbox, photos can be scrolled left or right via a Carousel.
+They can be saved and shared as expected of images on any typical website.

+## Features
+- Good UX meets expectations of modern photo gallery like Pinterest, Google
+- Uses Masonry justified grid
+- Simple to use and maintain by mid-level Developer
+- Matches style and logo of current Award Show
+- Has (zoom) Lightbox and
+- Scrollable Carousel
+- Has very few dependencies
+- Options include set by row or column, and draggable
+- Users can save and share via native OS methods

 ## Assumptions
+Mid-level development skills.
 Basic JavaScript ES6, Node, SASS, Linux.
 Familiarity with a code editor and Terminal.

 This app requires code to run.
 It does not have a GUI.
 But that's ok 'cause we are Developers and it's not terribly hard.